Blog

 In very rare cases, when none of the above solutions work, it is worth considering:

-• Create a new user account and check whether the problem also occurs on it.
+• Create a new user account and check whether the problem occurs there as well

-• Performing a repair installation of Windows while preserving files
+• Performing a Windows repair installation while preserving your files

-• Contact a technical specialist or Microsoft technical support
+• Contact a technical specialist or Microsoft Support

 Summary

-Error 0xc0000022 in Windows may seem complicated, but in reality it is most often caused by simple problems: lack of permissions, malfunctioning libraries, or security software.
-In the vast majority of cases, you can fix it yourself using the steps above – without having to reinstall the entire system.
-Remember to update your system regularly, maintain file integrity, and use official software sources.
+Error 0xc0000022 in Windows may seem complicated, but in reality it’s usually caused by simple issues: insufficient permissions, missing libraries, or security software interference.
+In the vast majority of cases, you can fix it yourself by following the steps above—without having to reinstall the entire system.
+Remember to update your system regularly, ensure file integrity, and use official software sources.

 Sign in